 - When talking about programs and policies make sure that people who are a part of that community (people who use drugs and those with a history of drug use) are invited to the table and are represented and heard

 - Encourage those who use drugs to share information and support within their community and to use their own experiences as expertise

 - Work with all areas of the community when talking about new policies and practices

-- Address the factors that can increase the risk of drug use and that make it harder for treatment (like poverty, class, racism, past trauma, sex based and sexual orientation discrimination, and any other social inequalities)
+- Address the factors that can increase the risk of drug use and that make it harder for treatment (like poverty, class, racism, housing, past trauma, sex-based and sexual orientation discrimination, and other social inequities)

 Learn More About Harm Reduction:

 Harm Reduction Coalition

 New England Users Union